 So there we are… All of these things have kept me in a state of overwhelm.
 Writing this all out has given me insight (which is the point of this blog post).
 Thank you CATHARSIS!

 Once the these five tasks are getting wrapped up, I will post about my next five tasks which will include some convenience plumbing and electrical.
-I am also excited to do some posts about the pretty gorgeous things I have planned for our living room.
+I am also excited to do some posts about the pretty gorgeous things I have planned for our parlor room.
 Hopefully I haven’t bored the crap out of you, I hope you haven’t felt the need to overthink this too.
 But if you have, it’s fine to blame me. 🙂